 Since 1973, the Southern Oral History Program has worked to preserve the voices of the southern past.
-We have collected more than 5,000 interviews with people from all walks of life—from mill workers to civil rights leaders to future presidents of the United States.
+We have collected 6,000 interviews with people from all walks of life—from mill workers to civil rights leaders to future presidents of the United States.
 Made available through UNC’s renowned Southern Historical Collection online, these interviews capture the vivid personalities, poignant personal stories, and behind-the-scenes decision-making that bring history to life.

-Jacquelyn Dowd Hall Receives 2015 Ambrose Award
+Jacquelyn Dowd Hall Receives 2020 PEN America Literary Award

 Congratulations to Jacquelyn Dowd Hall, the founder of the SOHP, who has been awarded a 2020 PEN America Literary Award!
 Her book Sisters and Rebels: A Struggle for the Soul of America received the Jacqueline Bograd Weld Award For Biography.